sabyrzhan/learning-progress/distributed_systems.md

     * 1:N replication - where 1 node replicates to N hosts
     * Chained replication - replication is performed from one to another by chain
     * Mixed replication - mix of both replications

+## Availability
+Availability - is the ability of the system to continue functioning even though some parts were failed.
+To achieve it **replication** is used.

 ## Three pillars of observability
 1. Metrics